 William Humphries has served as a member of our Board since 2016.
-Mr. Humphries joined Isosceles Pharmaceuticals Inc., a biotechnology company, in May 2021 and serves as its Chief Executive Officer.
-From August 2018 to December 2020, Mr. Humphries served as President of Ortho Dermatologics, the dermatology division of Bausch Health Companies, Inc., and previously served as its Executive Vice President, Company Group Chairman for Dermatology and OraPharma from 2017 to August 2018.
+Mr. Humphries joined Alcami Corporation, a contract development and manufacturing organization, in June 2023 and serves as its Chief Executive Officer and member of its board of directors.
+From May 2021 to May 2023, Mr. Humphries served as the Chief Executive Officer of Isosceles Pharmaceuticals Inc, a biotechnology company.
+From 2018 to December 2020, Mr. Humphries served as President of Ortho Dermatologics, the dermatology division of Bausch Health Companies, Inc., and previously served as its Executive Vice President, Company Group Chairman for Dermatology and OraPharma from 2017 to 2018.
 From 2012 to 2016, he served as President and Chief Executive Officer of the North American business of Merz, Inc., an affiliate of Merz Pharma Group, a specialty healthcare company.
 From 2006 to 2012, Mr. Humphries served in a number of leadership positions with Stiefel Laboratories, Inc., a dermatology pharmaceutical company, including as its Chief Commercial Officer and then as President beginning in 2008.
-Stiefel was acquired by GSK in 2009, after which Mr. Humphries served as the President of Dermatology for Stiefel from 2009 until March 2012.
+Stiefel was acquired by GSK in 2009, after which Mr. Humphries served as the President of Dermatology for Stiefel from 2009 until 2012.
 Mr. Humphries previously held multiple senior executive roles in sales and marketing, business development and international marketing for Allergan, Inc., concluding as Vice President of its U.S. skincare business.
-Mr. Humphries currently serves as chairman of the boards of directors of Clearside Biomedical, Inc., a publicly held biopharmaceutical company, and STRATA Skin Sciences, Inc., a publicly held medical technology company, as a director of the publicly held company PhaseBio Pharmaceuticals, Inc. and as a director of Bryn Pharmaceuticals and SKNV, both privately held life science companies.
+Mr. Humphries currently serves as a director of the publicly held companies Clearside Biomedical, Inc. and PhaseBio Pharmaceuticals, Inc., and as a director of the privately held life sciences company Bryn Pharmaceuticals.
+Within the past five years, he served as a member of the board of directors of STRATA Skin Sciences, Inc, a publicly held company, and SKNV.
 He received a B.A. degree from Bucknell University and an M.B.A. degree from Pepperdine University.
 Our Board believes that Mr. Humphries' experience as a pharmaceutical company executive provides him with the qualifications and skills to serve as a director of our company.

-Andrew Schiff, M.D., age 57
+Andrew Schiff, M.D., age 58